Travel Log: Horsetheif Canyon, AB.

 The conference ended in the late afternoon on a Thursday at which time I walked to the rental place a few blocks away.
 The reason that I have so few picture from the trip was a consequence of the fact that I didn't rent a car, I rented a motorcycle and gear.
 The effort to get off the bike, take off my helmet and fish my camera (my cellphone) out of my bag to take pictures that I'm sure are already available on the web wasn't terribly appealing.
 That said, the whole drive was extremely pleasant, from the sprawling fields of the prairie to the long, curving climbs through the mountains.

-I took the time on the trip to ride East a short way into Saskatechwan, then run back across Alberta via Edmonton, and up into the Rockies as far as Invermere, British Columbia before heading back to Calgary.
+I took the time on the trip to ride East a short way into Saskatechwan, then run back across Alberta via Red Deer, and up into the Rockies as far as Invermere, British Columbia before heading back to Calgary.
 The most photogenic place that I chose to stop along the way was Horestheif Canyon just outside of Drumheller, Alberta